UW-THINKlab/NSF-RAPID-COVID19/README.md

 This folder contains relevant Stable Baselines RL examples for reference when working on our COVID-19 RL implementation.

 *Note:* When using Stable Baselines, you may get many warnings about future versions of some python packages, but from my experience, you can ignore these warnings.
-I will work on resolving this.
+Currently working on resolving this.

 #### Resources
 - Stable Baselines documentation https://stable-baselines.readthedocs.io/en/master/